 Royal New Zealand Air Force.
 Representing the RNZAF – to be found

 South Africa.
-To be found.
+Representing the volunteers from South Africa to be found.

 Other Commonwealth/Dominion/Allied names.
 To be found.